 - Mutual funds

 - Exchange-traded Funds (ETFs)

 Moving on up the ladder, you can invest in mutual funds inside your TFSA.
 We’re not big fans of the big bank mutual funds that come with high management expense ratios (MERs).
-Instead, what you’ll want to look for is a mutual fund, or portfolio of funds, that charge 1 percent or less.
-Mutual funds can be beneficial especially for those investors who contribute regularly and don’t want to pay trading commissions.
+Instead, what you’ll want to look for is a portfolio of funds that charge 1% or less.
+Mutual funds can be beneficial, especially for those investors who contribute regularly and don’t want to pay trading commissions.

 You can also invest in individual government or corporate bonds in your TFSA, although most people now get their fixed income or bond exposure through a mutual fund or ETF.

-ETFs and individual stocks are also considered qualified TFSA investments, as long as they are listed on a designated stock exchange.
-Stocks sold “over the counter” (i.e. not on a central exchange) do not qualify as a TFSA investment.
+ETFs and individual stocks are also considered qualified TFSA investments, as long as they’re listed on a designated stock exchange.
+Stocks sold “over the counter” (i.e., not on a central exchange) do not qualify as a TFSA investment.